Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 MTM Hydro PF22.2

-Check Price
+Check Price on Amazon

 Our #1 Pick: Tool Daily Foam Cannon

-It’s our top overall foam cannon and the easiest to recommend for a pressure washer specifically: the standard 1/4-inch quick-connect fits almost everything, the foam is genuinely thick, the knob gives real control, and it includes five colour-coded nozzle tips so you can rinse with the same setup.
+It’s our top overall foam cannon and the easiest to recommend for a pressure washer specifically: the standard 1/4-inch quick-connect fits almost everything, the foam is genuinely thick, the knob gives real control, and it includes five color-coded nozzle tips so you can rinse with the same setup.
 At about $20 it out-foams cannons costing several times more.
 Unless you have a Karcher (adapter needed) or you’re an enthusiast chasing the absolute thickest foam, this is the one.

-Check price on Amazon →
+Check Price on Amazon →

 Best Foam Cannon for Pressure Washers: The Ranked Field